 Click any word in a definition or example to find the entry for that word

-the night of 5th November, when British people have bonfires and light fireworks to celebrate the day in 1605 when Guy Fawkes was stopped before he was able to destroy the Houses of Parliament
+the night of November 5th, when British people have bonfires and light fireworks to celebrate the failure of the Gunpowder Plot in 1605

 British a circular firework (=an object that burns to produce coloured light and noise) that you fix to something so that it spins around when it starts to burn.
 The American word is pinwheel.

 a kind of firework that makes a lot of loud noises when it explodes

 a plan in 1605 by Roman Catholics in England to destroy Parliament in an explosion.
 The plan failed, but is remembered in Britain every year on Guy Fawkes’ Night.

 in the UK, the evening of 5th November, when people light fires outside and have fireworks.
 Guy Fawkes’ Night is also called Bonfire Night.

 formal a public show of fireworks

 a firework shaped like a tube that flies up into the air when you light it and then explodes, creating noise and bright coloured light

 a type of firework that sends up a stream of sparks